 Subsequently, the governments of India and Madhya Pradesh urge the Southern District Court to order UCC to pay for the clean-up of the plant site and pollution damage.

 2006 - In April, following a hunger strike by Bhopal survivors, Indian Prime Minister Manmohan Singh agrees to clean up the Bhopal site, provide fresh drinking water for local people and construct a US$23 million memorial to the victims of the disaster.

-2010 - On 7 June the trial of seven living senior officials from UCC's Indian subsidiary finally comes to an end.
+2010 - The trial of seven living senior officials from UCC's Indian subsidiary finally comes to an end on on 7 June.
 All seven are found guilty of "death by negligence" and "culpable homicide not amounting to murder" for their role in the Bhopal incident.
 They face sentences of up to two years in prison and fines of more than US$2,200 each.
 UCC's Indian subsidiary is also found guilty of the same charge and fined US$11,000.
 The seven former officials, all of who are Indian, are granted bail pending an appeal.